music-encoding/music-encoding.github.io/community/mei-by-laws.md

 The elected members of the Board each are elected for a three year term.
 Terms on the Board are staggered so that three positions are open for election each year.
 Terms of office begin January 1 at 2 pm UTC.

-Exception to annual elections and term lengths will be made for the initial election of the Board (see Initial election of the Board) and in case a Board member resigns.
+Exception to annual elections and term lengths will be made for the initial election of the Board and in case a Board member resigns.

 #### 5.3.1 Eligibility